CatKasha/yet-another-filetype-checker/README.md

 - torrent
 - jxl
 - html
-- blank (fake extention, file filled with zeros/null bytes)
+- blank (fake extension, file filled with zeros/null bytes)

 ## how to use
 as standalone app: